 We are externally managed and advised by our Manager, an affiliate of Ellington, pursuant to a management agreement.
 Our Manager was formed solely to serve as our manager and does not have any other clients.
 In addition, our Manager currently does not have any employees and instead relies on the employees of Ellington to perform its obligations to us.
-Ellington is an investment management firm and registered investment advisor with a 26-year history of investing in a broad spectrum of mortgage-backed securities, or "MBS," and related derivatives.
+Ellington is an investment management firm and registered investment advisor with a 25-year history of investing in a broad spectrum of mortgage-backed securities, or "MBS," and related derivatives.

-The members of our management team include Michael Vranos, founder and Chief Executive Officer of Ellington, who serves as our Co-Chief Investment Officer; Laurence Penn, Vice Chairman and Chief Operating Officer of Ellington, who serves as our Chief Executive Officer and President and a member of our board of directors ("Board of Directors"); Mark Tecotzky, Vice Chairman - Co-Head of Credit Strategies of Ellington, who serves as our Co-Chief Investment Officer; JR Herlihy, a Managing Director of Ellington, who serves as our Chief Financial Officer; Christopher Smernoff, who serves as our Chief Accounting Officer; Daniel Margolis, General Counsel of Ellington, who serves as our General Counsel; Vincent Ambrico, who serves as our Controller; and Jason Frank, Associate General Counsel of Ellington, who serves as our Deputy General Counsel and Secretary.
+The members of our management team include Michael Vranos, founder and Chief Executive Officer of Ellington, who serves as our Co-Chief Investment Officer; Laurence Penn, Vice Chairman and Chief Operating Officer of Ellington, who serves as our Chief Executive Officer and President and a member of our board of directors ("Board of Directors"); Mark Tecotzky, a Managing Director of Ellington, who serves as our Co-Chief Investment Officer; JR Herlihy, a Director of Ellington, who serves as our Chief Financial Officer; Christopher Smernoff, who serves as our Chief Accounting Officer; Daniel Margolis, General Counsel of Ellington, who serves as our General Counsel; Vincent Ambrico, who serves as our Controller; and Jason Frank, Associate General Counsel of Ellington, who serves as our Deputy General Counsel and Secretary.
 Each of these individuals is an officer of our Manager.

 Our Manager is responsible for administering our business activities and day-to-day operations and, pursuant to a services agreement between our Manager and Ellington, relies on the resources of Ellington to support our operations.
 Ellington has well-established portfolio management resources for each of our targeted asset classes and an established infrastructure supporting those resources.
 Through our relationship with our Manager, we benefit from Ellington's highly analytical investment processes, broad-based deal flow, extensive relationships in the financial community, financial and capital structuring skills, investment surveillance database, and operational expertise.
 For example, Ellington's analytic approach to the investment process involves collection of substantial amounts of data regarding historical performance of MBS collateral and MBS market transactions.
 Ellington analyzes this data to identify possible relationships and trends and develops financial models used to support our investment and risk management process.
-In addition, throughout Ellington access to a broad range of trading opportunities and market information.
+In addition, throughout Ellington's 25-year investing history, it has developed strong relationships with a wide range of dealers and other market participants that provide Ellington access to a broad range of trading opportunities and market information.
 As a result, Ellington provides us with access to a wide variety of asset acquisition and disposition opportunities and information that assist us in making asset management decisions across our targeted asset classes, which we believe provides us with a significant competitive advantage.
 We also benefit from Ellington's finance, accounting, operational, legal, compliance, and administrative functions.

-As of December 31, 2020, Ellington had over 150 employees and had assets under management of approximately \$11.3 billion, of which approximately \$7.7 billion consisted of our company, as well as Ellington Residential Mortgage REIT, a REIT listed on the New York Stock Exchange, or the "NYSE," under the ticker "EARN," and various hedge funds and other alternative investment vehicles that employ financial leverage, and approximately \$3.6 billion consisted of accounts that do not employ financial leverage.
-The \$11.3 billion and \$7.7 billion in assets under management include approximately \$1.4 billion in Ellington-managed CLOs.
+As of December 31, 2019, Ellington had over 150 employees and had assets under management of approximately \$9.8 billion, of which approximately \$7.0 billion consisted of our company, as well as Ellington Residential Mortgage REIT, a REIT listed on the New York Stock Exchange, or the "NYSE," under the ticker "EARN," and various hedge funds and other alternative investment vehicles that employ financial leverage, and approximately \$2.8 billion consisted of accounts that do not employ financial leverage.
+The \$9.8 billion and \$7.0 billion in assets under management include approximately \$1.4 billion in Ellington-managed CLOs.
 For these purposes, the Ellington-managed CLO figure represents the aggregate outstanding balance of CLO notes and market value of CLO equity, excluding any notes and equity held by other Ellington-managed funds and accounts.